DoubleStyx/Syncra/README.md

 There's been a lot of design changes and architectural revisions.
 There's a bunch of stuff in the commit history, but right now things are being reworked.

-The architectural draft should be fairly stable at this point, so the goal at this time is to rework the core ideas using C.
+The architectural draft should be fairly stable at this point, so the goal at this time is to rework the core ideas using Rust.

 Lastly, this project is a recent idea of mine.
 It's only been around for a few weeks, so expect things to be volatile for now.